| Written by Mark Buzinkay

 In conclusion, the role of AI in predictive maintenance is profound and transformative.
 It acts as the catalyst for converting raw data into proactive measures, pushing the boundaries of what is possible in maritime operations.
 As we sail into this brave new world, AI remains at the helm, guiding the way towards safer, smarter, and more sustainable ports.

-As container terminals transition to automation (learn more about PDS automation), a paradigm shift occurs in how maintenance is carried out.
+As container terminals transition to automation (learn more about PDS automation), a paradigm shift occurs in maintenance.
 Automated terminals demand a transition from reactive repairs to predictive maintenance, changing the core practices and attitudes towards terminal operations.

 Maintenance teams and operators must comprehensively understand the entire automation system, including its surrounding infrastructure.
 Here, Terminal Tracker's ease of integration and robust system shine, providing critical support to the technical operations in an automated environment.